arrow

 To cover the requirements for the security of banking applications, APIs can assist with:

-• Fraud detection: Integration with third-party services that offer real-time fraud detection can help in identifying suspicious activities.
+• Fraud detection: Integration with third-party services that offer real-time fraud detection can help identify suspicious activities.

 • Multi-factor authentication: To enhance security, banks often implement MFA using third-party solutions or in-house developed mechanisms.